hypar-io/Elements/README.md

 - Install [.NET](https://www.microsoft.com/net/)
 - Install the [Hypar CLI](https://github.com/hypar-io/sdk/tree/master/csharp/src/cli/).
 - Install an IDE.
 Here's a couple of options:
-  - The Hypar team has enjoyed developing and testing the SDK using [Visual Studio Code](https://code.visualstudio.com/).
+  - [Visual Studio Code](https://code.visualstudio.com/).
 It's a free IDE with great support for .net and python and it looks and acts the same on every platform (Mac, Linux, Windows), so it makes our job of supporting you slightly easier.
   - [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/) is great too, but it doesn't exist for Linux and is still learning to walk on the Mac.
 - Clone the [starter repo](https://github.com/hypar-io/dotnet-starter).
 This repository contains the boilerplate for a working function.
 - Edit the `hypar.json` file to describe your function.
 See [configuration](#configuration).